MetroPictures/MPCore/README.md

 The `cdn_directive` is an object that describes how to connect to the FTP server.
 The `home_dir` directive here is the root folder containing the sculpture's files.
 So far, only anonymous connections are supported.

 The `custom_test_pad` directive points to the folder where you have your custom test pad.
 See the original one for an example of how it's written.

+The `gpio_mappings` directive corresponds to the type of receiver and buttons used in the sculpture.  `type` must correspond to one of the 4 component classes we work with (IR, hall effect, matrix keypad, or simple button).
+The IRReceiver does not require a pin, but the others do.

 ### CDN